Treatment effect estimation by comparing observed and predicted outcomes: conditions for valid inference and practical illustration: Discussion

+We have described the conditions under which a model fitted on pre-introduction patient data can be used to estimate the average treatment effect among the treated (ATT), by predicting counterfactual outcomes, i.e., what would have happened had the treated individuals received the standard treatment instead.

-Given these strong and largely untestable assumptions, why consider this approach at all?
-It is important to acknowledge that every study design relies on assumptions.
+Although these conditions are largely untestable and easily violated, it is important to acknowledge that every study design relies on assumptions.
 In certain contexts, the conditions required for this approach may be more defendable than alternatives.
-For example, the most straightforward analysis of the case study might be to compare the proportion of patients with dysphagia before and after the introduction of proton therapy.
-However, this strategy implicitly assumes that all changes in outcomes can be attributed to the introduction of proton therapy.
-In contrast, using a model for the outcome allows for adjustment for outcome shifts due to changes in covariate distributions (e.g., population aging) or changes in treatment plans for the standard treatment (e.g., improved dose planning).
-Another option could be to compare patients receiving the target versus the standard treatment during the post-introduction period, potentially using regression adjustment or weighting methods.
-However, these strategies require overlap in all relevant patient characteristics across groups, an assumption that is often violated in practice.
-For example, in our case study, treatment assignment follows a deterministic process based on expected treatment benefit, which will cause the proton-treated and photon-treated patients to have inherently different expected outcomes.
-By using a model trained on pre-introduction data, we can still indirectly compare with patients similar to the ones currently receiving the new treatment, but who received the standard treatment.
+One intuitive study design in situations where data pre- and post-introduction of a treatment is available, may be a simple comparison of event rates before and after the introduction of a new treatment.
+However, this approach assumes that all changes in outcomes can indeed be attributed to the introduction of the therapy.
+In contrast, using a model for the outcome allows for adjustment for outcome shifts due to changes in covariate distributions (e.g., population aging) or changes in treatment plans for the standard treatment (e.g., improved dose planning), or for measured differences in population.
+Another option could be to compare patients receiving the target versus the standard treatment during the post-introduction period, e.g., using regression adjustment or weighting methods.
+This requires overlap in all relevant patient characteristics across groups, which may be difficult to assume, e.g., when treatment assignment is based on a deterministic process like in the case study.
+By using a model trained on pre-introduction data, we can still indirectly compare with patients like the ones currently receiving the new treatment, but who received the standard treatment.